 A recurring academic-year-long poetry mentoring program; inmates work with a volunteer who comes in once a month to discuss poetry, distribute readings, and give writing assignments.
 Meetings will take place two hours in the evening, the last week of every month, with some flexibility for rescheduling around holidays.
 In between sessions, inmates will produce poems based on the volunteer’s assignments, and the volunteer will write comments on inmate work to return to inmates.

-UMB’s MFA Program provides some of the best teacher training in the country.
+UMass Boston’s MFA Program provides some of the best teacher training in the country.
 After successfully completing course work and a teaching apprenticeship with an experienced faculty member, students may teach their own creative writing class by qualifying for a limited number of teaching assistantships.
 Teaching typically occurs in the third year.